dk-fern/flaskWebApp-with-docker/Project Guide/2_Docker.md

 Then just make sure you save it, and you're good to go for this file.

 > [!NOTE]
-> **"requirements.txt"** is a standard naming convention of this file, so Docker when building the container image, will specifically look for a file name **"requirements.txt"** to find the names of add-ons to install.*
+> **"requirements.txt"** is a standard naming convention of this file, so Docker when building the container image, will specifically look for a file name **"requirements.txt"** to find the names of add-ons to install.

 ### .dockerignore
 The .dockerignore file is used to tell Docker, *"Do not include these things in the Docker image"*.
-This can be done for a number of reasons, but in our case, we don't want anything related to git, terraform, or these project instructions in our image, as they have no use for the container.
+This can be done for a number of reasons, but in our case, we don't want anything related to git, terraform, or these project instructions in our image, as they have no use in the container.
 In your terminal run `code .dockerignore` (note the dot "." at the beginning of the filename), copy and paste the contents below:

 ```
 __pycache__